The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 Top 20 sales: .com domains 19 of 20 1 of 20

-Every domain sale exceeding $1 million in 2023 and 2024 was a .com.
-The record sale — ai.com at $70 million in February 2025 — is 41% higher than the previous all-time record (CarInsurance.com at $49.7 million in 2010).
-The aftermarket doesn't just favor .com — it is a .com market with other TLDs as a sideshow.
+Nearly every domain sale exceeding $1 million in 2023 and 2024 was a .com.
+The record sale — ai.com at $70 million in February 2025 — sits well above the previous all-time high (CarInsurance.com at $49.7 million in 2010).
+The aftermarket doesn't merely favor .com; it is a .com market with other TLDs as a sideshow.
+This is the price signal of scarcity: the secondary market values .com at a multiple no other namespace approaches, which is itself a measure of lock-in.

 The 1,200 gTLD Expansion That Didn't Work